Anteo Fetahu

-Anteo Fetahu (born 10 July 2002) is an Albanian professional footballer who plays as a forward for Austrian club Schwarz-Weiß Bregenz, on loan from Rheindorf Altach.
+Anteo Fetahu (born 10 July 2002) is an Albanian professional footballer who plays as a forward for Austrian 2.
+Liga club Schwarz-Weiß Bregenz.

 Club career

 Fetahu joined Blau-Weiß Linz in June 2021.

 In Summer 2024, Fetahu joined Rheindorf Altach and was immediately loaned out to Schwarz-Weiß Bregenz.

 International career

 Fetahu has represented Albania at youth international level.